 The Washington Sea Grant Hershman Fellowship is a program that provides professional development in the marine and ocean policy sector with organizations in Washington state.
 In her current role with WSG, she acted as the program coordinator for the Pacific Northwest Crab Research Group (PCRG).
 The PCRG is a group of researchers focused on Dungeness crab in the Pacific Northwest.
 Her role was to coordinate their activities and research projects, standardize methods for collaborative efforts, manage data, and organize meetings with over 40 attendants.

 Joseph graduated from the Integrative Biology program in 2013.
 One of his first professors here was Dr. Carol Augspurger, who became his greatest mentor.
 She encouraged him to focus on going into an educational field.
 After getting his Master’s of Science at DePaul University he got a position as an Engagement Specialist at Shedd Aquarium doing just that – teaching the public about the animals he loves!
-He now works at Youth and Opportunity United as an Afterschool Program Manager to prepare at-risk kids for success.
+He is now connecting the public with nature at the Lincoln Park Zoo.

 “IB helped me establish a solid foundation of natural history knowledge that I use and apply every day into my programming.”

-Joseph would be a great person to talk with if you are interested in public education or want to work with animals at places like the Shedd Aquarium.
-Contact Christina Swanson at email@example.com if you would like to connect with Joseph.
+Joe has worked at various cultural organizations around Chicago including Lincoln Park Zoo, Shedd Aquarium, The Garfield Park Conservatory, The Field Museum, and the Peggy Notebaert Nature Museum.
+Joseph would be a great person to talk with if you are interested in public education programming.
+Contact Christina Swanson at firstname.lastname@example.org if you would like to connect with Joseph.